Oliverst8/simple-raft-new-english/README.md

     goreman start

-The code can also be run by manually starting nodes in different terminal windows.
-If there is any additional confusion regarding how to start an individual node, please look at the example execution in the **Procfile** file
+The configuration of the startup can be modified by changing the **Procfile** file.
+For example, more nodes can be added to the cluster, or ports can be changed.